 Happy Wednesday!
 Two more weeks until the One Room Challenge final bathroom makeover reveal.
+This week’s post is a DIY of how to turn an antique dresser into a vanity.
 I’m at that point where I’m so close I can almost taste it.
-This week was pretty much a DIY of how to turn an antique dresser into a bathroom vanity.
-We made it thru, and the light is shining bright at the end of the tunnel with only a couple minor bumps in the road…backorder sconces and sink but nothing too bad.
+The light is shining bright at the end of the tunnel with only a couple of minor bumps in the road…backorder sconces and sink but nothing too bad.

 What started out as a blah, boring, beige and brown bathroom, is now transforming into what dreams are made of.
 Gerry has been kicking some serious butt…BTDubs, when the contractor gets more excited than you about your project, then you know it’s going to be really good.
 He and I are quickly becoming besties…bonding over what my son has deemed, “Potty Paradise”.